Possess a Prohibited Weapon

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 One of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.

-Possess prohibited firearm charges carry a maximum penalty of two years imprisonment in the Local Court and 14 years imprisonment in the District Court.
+Possession of a prohibited weapon carries a maximum penalty of 14 years’ imprisonment in the District Court.
 These penalties are typically reserved for the worst offenders.

-Joseph Correy represented a client charged with possessing a 9mm pistol.
+Our lawyer represented a client charged with possessing a 9mm pistol.
 The case against him involved significant amounts of intercepted phone calls in which he was heard sourcing the firearm.
-Mr Correy obtained additional calls not initially disclosed by the police.
+Our lawyer obtained additional calls not initially disclosed by the police.
 These demonstrated that our client was in fear for his safety at the time he sought to obtain the firearm.
 Police records of a home invasion against him were also obtained.
 The sentencing judge found that our client was under significant stress at the time he sourced the pistol and did not send him to jail.

 Get in touch